DannyCool46/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-file 4 Create a script that lists environment variables.
+file 5 Create a script that lists all local variables and environment variables, and functions.